Dr Jekyll Mr Hyde Quotes

 The Significance of Setting and Atmosphere: Indirect Quotes

 The setting itself acts as a sort of character in the novel, contributing to the overall atmosphere of suspense and dread.
 The descriptions of the dark, labyrinthine streets of London, especially those surrounding Jekyll's laboratory, serve as visual metaphors for the hidden darkness that lurks beneath the surface of Victorian society.
-While not direct quotes, these descriptions function like visual "quotes," shaping the reader's perception of the story and its characters.
+But while not direct quotes, these descriptions function like visual "quotes," shaping the reader's perception of the story and its characters.
 The bleak and unsettling environment amplifies the tension and reinforces the themes of hidden depravity and moral decay.

 The description of Hyde’s physical appearance also functions indirectly as a quote: his small stature, pale face, and unnatural appearance all symbolize the hidden, repulsive nature of his evil side.
 Even the descriptions of Jekyll's laboratory, with its hidden passages and sinister aura, serve as indirect quotes about the hidden nature of Jekyll's transgressions.
 These descriptions create a powerful atmosphere that enhances the impact of the novel's more explicit quotes.